 Periuk Bali Cooking Class

 Many of the cooking classes include a guided tour of a local food market, and it’s a good way to get in touch with the locals and learn a bit about their eating culture.
-I also took a class in Yogyakarta and wrote about it in (Cooking in Jogja), I had a pleasant one-on-one time with our cooking teacher and a nice meal at the terrace afterward!
+I also took a cooking class in Yogyakarta and wrote about it, I had a pleasant one-on-one time with our cooking teacher and a nice meal at the terrace afterward!

 For those who aren’t planning on getting their hands “dirty”, enjoying a dinner at the Lotus Café by the Ubud Water Palace is what I would recommend before catching the Barong Dance Performance.
 Try to make a reservation though as sometimes the restaurant could be full.

 In short, there are a few Instagram pictures that are posted by KOIs and influencers – jungle swings, infinity pools, waterfalls, rice terraces, and Gate of Heaven Lempuyang Temple.
 If you want to recreate some of these Instagram moments for yourself, sign up on an Instagram small tour or private tour – the tour guides are now very “experienced” in taking all sorts of Instagram-worthy photos and video clips to enrich your IG stories.
 They know which location to shoot, explore different angles, and know how to take reflection photos really quickly.

 Gate of Heaven Lempuyang Temple is a sacred place in East Bali, and it is now a popular Instagram Spot that visitors flock here to take pictures of!